Many families commonly aim to pass down wealth from generation to generation.

 The answer depends on factors such as your risk tolerance, lifestyle preferences, and the size of your family.

-It also depends on what amount of money you plan to pass down from one generation to another.
+It also depends on how much money you plan to pass down from generation to generation.

 Generally speaking, the more money can be passed down, the greater the chances of creating generational wealth.Â